mackelab/sbi-for-connectomics/README.md

 # sbi-for-connectomics

 This repository contains research code and figures of the "SBI for connectomics" paper (link to paper).

-It also contains a small python package called `consbi` that allows to simulate different wiring rules in the structural model of the rat barrel cortex.
+It is based on a small python package called `consbi` that allows to simulate different wiring rules in the structural model of the rat barrel cortex.
+Additionally, it contains jupyter notebooks contains `tutorials` and code for reproducing the `figures` shown in the paper.
+Binary files with `data` and `results` for the work presented in the paper are stored using `git-lfs`.

 The repository for running SBI including detailed tutorials is located at https://github.com/mackelab/sbi.

 Please reach out and create an issue if you have any questions or encounter problems with using this repository.

 ## Getting started
-You can play around with the tutorials (see below) in the browser using the following link:
+You can play around with the tutorials (see below) in the browser using the following google colab link:

 To run code locally: clone the repository, `cd` into the local `sbi-for-connectomics` folder and run `pip install -e .`

-## Content
-The `tutorials` folder contains three notebooks showing how to `simulate` connectomics data, how to use SBI to `infer` parameters, and how to `analyze` (TODO) the resulting posteriors.

-The `figures` folder contains notebooks for reproducing all figures presented in the main text of the paper.

-The `data` and `results` folders contain binary files saved via `git-lfs` (see below).

 ## Binary files are provided via `git-lfs`